stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 concept, called the `Reader` monad.
 It can be found in module `Control.Monad.Reader`, in the base library.

-In Idris, however, there is even a simpler approach:
+In Idris, however, there is an even simpler approach:
 We can use proof search with auto implicit arguments for dependency injection.
 Here's some example code: